RikuVan/redux-machine-middleware/README.md

         autoTransitions: [
           {
             // cond takes state and the current action and returns a boolean
-            // if cond passes, to value for the this transition will be dispatched with transitionTo
+            // if cond passes, the `to` value (next state) for the this transition will be dispatched with transitionTo
-            cond: (foo, action) => {
-              action.payload + foo.number > 10
+            cond: (foo, action) => action.payload + foo.number > 10
-            }
             to: 'IDLE'
             // if this state is dispatching the following actions will be dispatched before and after
-            // ONLY for this particular autoTransition
+            // ONLY for this particular autoTransition if nested in the autoTransition
+            // in this case hooks outside of the autoTransition will not be called
             before: ({getState, dispatch, action}) => launchMissle(),
             after: ({getState, dispatch, action}) => cleanUpTheMess()
           }